mantasu/nat2324/README.md

 ## About

+Best assignment solutions for [Natural Computing 2023/2024](http://www.drps.ed.ac.uk/23-24/dpt/cxinfr11161.htm) offered by the [University of Edinburgh](https://www.ed.ac.uk/).
+The repository contains algorithm implementations for [Particle Swarm Optimization](https://ieeexplore.ieee.org/document/488968) (and its variants, i.e., [Cuckoo Search](https://arxiv.org/abs/1003.1594v1), [Bat Algorithm](https://arxiv.org/abs/1308.3900), [Differential Evolution](https://link.springer.com/article/10.1023/A:1008202821328)), [Genetic Algorithm](https://arxiv.org/abs/2007.12673) (canonical), and [Genetic Programming](https://link.springer.com/referenceworkentry/10.1007/978-3-540-92910-9_24) (tree-based).
+Two main directories:

+* `documents`: contains coursework description and my report
+* `notebooks`: contains experiments for each of the questions

+In addition, I attached my course [notes](documents/exam_notes.pdf).
+These are, however, squeezed into 6 pages which is what is allowed to be used during the _NOTES PERMITTED_ exam.

+## Feedback

+The coursework is worth 40% of the overall course mark, only the report is assessed but the code must be provided.
+Maximum points (**100**/100) were achieved with the following feedback:

+> Fantastic study!
+Your coursework meets and exceeds expectations, demonstrating a quality that could be considered for publication.
+Your efforts and achievements are just excellent.
+Well done!

+## Assignment Code

-Natural Computing assignment for academic year 2023/2024.
-The source code mainly contains classes and functions that model certain algorithms and problems.
+The source code (`src`) mainly contains classes and functions that model certain algorithms and problems.
 Notebooks focus on experiments with those algorithms and problems.
 In particular see:

 * [problem1.ipynb](notebooks/problem1.ipynb): experiments for answering question 1 about particle cooperation
 * [problem2.ipynb](notebooks/problem2.ipynb): experiments for answering question 2 about GA and Sumplete